COVID-19 Vaccine May Pit Science Against Politics

 How long it would take to show that depends on several factors, including how fast volunteers can be enrolled in trials and how much virus is circulating where the trials are taking place.
 Certainly it's a process that would take months.

-The Trump Administration has vowed to cut red tape to speed the approval process, and the normal process does require a lot of data and a lot of paperwork.
+The Trump administration has vowed to cut red tape to speed the approval process, and the normal process does require a lot of data and a lot of paperwork.

 But the FDA has also said it would consider granting something called an Emergency Use Authorization, or EUA, to the makers of a vaccine candidate that appeared to be safe and effective.